POWER-KI/GPT/README.md

 ## DEMO

 *  <a href="https://github.com/POWER-KI/GPT/tree/main/DEMO-01"> DEMO-01 </a>  simple GPT chat
-*  <a href="https://github.com/POWER-KI/GPT/tree/main/DEMO-02"> DEMO-02 </a>  query your database of .pdf documents with GPT
+*  <a href="https://github.com/POWER-KI/GPT/tree/main/DEMO-02"> DEMO-02 </a>  query your database of .pdf documents with GPT (updated 27/04/23)

 ## ABOUT
 <a href="https://github.com/POWER-KI"> POWER-KI on GitHub</a>